 - Federal Data Stewards – federal land managers include the Bureau of Land Management, National Park Service, Fish & Wildlife Service, U.S. Forest Service, Army Corps of Engineers, Bureau of Reclamation, Bureau of Indian Affairs, NOAA and others, who all collaborate on data sharing into PAD-US.
 Learn more about the Federal Lands Working Group »

 - State Data Stewards are agencies, universities or nonprofits who oversee collections of state and local information on protected areas.
 Currently, 30 states have defined steward organizations of varying capacities.
 Learn more about the USGS State Stewards program »

 - National NGO Data Stewards include The Nature Conservancy, the Trust for Public Land and Ducks Unlimited (these latter two also lead the National Conservation Easement Database (NCED) which provides easement data to PAD-US and is partly supported by USGS GAP), plus others.
 Read more about the PAD-US NGO Working Group” »

 14 federal agencies contribute land, water, and boundary information to PAD-US.
-Individual federal agency estimates balance acres inventoried and quality of data/attributes in each inventory, including fee parcels, easement interests and major designations:
+Individual federal agency completeness estimates below balance acres inventoried and quality of data/attributes in each inventory, including fee parcels, easement interests and major designations:

 |National Park Service||—||Natural Resources Conservation Service||—|

 |Forest Service||—||Department of Energy||—|